cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/identity-selectors.md

 - Log out from an Access-protected application and log back in.
 - In their WARP client settings, select **Preferences** > **Account** > **Re-Authenticate Session**.
 This will open a browser window and prompt the user to log in.

-To view the identity that Gateway will use when evaluating policies, refer to their [User Registry identity](/cloudflare-one/insights/logs/users/).
+To view the identity that Gateway will use when evaluating policies, check the [user registry](/cloudflare-one/insights/logs/users/).

 ### Extended email addresses